 October, April, February

-If you have a passion for history and are looking for an intellectual challenge, this fascinating MA course could be what you are looking for.
-It explores aspects of British and Irish local and regional history between 1750 and 1950, introducing the key themes of Poverty and welfare, Crime, Police and Penal Policy, The role of families, Urban History, Religion and Industrialisation.
-Using our world-class collection of online primary source materials, you will be encouraged to produce an independent research project on a topic of your choice.
+This MA in History provides theoretical and practical training in major themese in local and regional history, research methods, project planing and writing.
+You'll explore aspects of British and Irish local and regional history between 1750 and 1950, and be introduced to the key themes of poverty and welfare, crime and policing, the role of families, urban history, religion and industrialisation.
+Using our world-class collection of online primary source materials, you'll be encouraged to produce an independent research project on a topic of your choice.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.